 The initial error was made by contractor Lockheed Martin Astronautics in Colorado, which, like the rest of the U.S. launch industry, used English measurements.
 The contractor, by agreement, was supposed to convert its measurements to metrics.
 The systems engineering function within the project, whose responsibility was to track and double-check all interconnected aspects of the mission, was not robust enough.
 The board added that this was exacerbated by the first-time handover of a Mars-bound spacecraft from a group that constructed it and launched it to a new, multi-mission operations team.

-Other Instances of Conversion Errors
+NASA's Miscalculations Other Instances of Conversion Errors

 This was not the only disaster in history that was directly caused by conversion errors.
 1983 is famous for the “Gimli Glider” incident, in which Air Canada’s Boeing 767 jet ran out of fuel mid-flight because of a mistake in figuring out the fuel supply of the airline’s first aircraft using metric measurements.

 Canada was one of the countries that employed the imperial system until 1970, when the nation began to change over to metric.
 Metrication (as it was called) took some time—about fifteen years or more.
-One of the industries that was late to change over was the airline industry, which was mainly due to the expense and longevity of the equipment.
+One of the industries that were late to change over was the airline industry, which was mainly due to the expense and longevity of the equipment.

 The per-flight fueling protocol of the flight required to convert volume (liters) into mass (kilograms or pounds, depending on the system in use) to estimate the amount of fuel required.
 Instead of figuring out how many liters the plane needed to hit the required payload of 22,300 kg, the crew calculated how many liters were needed to hit 22,300 pounds.
-This was half the quantity of fuel required, which meant that the flight only had enough fuel to take it halfway to the destination.
+This was half the quantity of fuel required, which meant that the flight only had enough fuel to make it halfway to the destination.
 This turned out to be a major—and potentially life-threatening—problem as the vehicle in question was an airplane cruising at 12,500 meters above the ground.

 Luckily for all on board, the pilot had ten years of glider training under his belt, and his co-pilot knew the surroundings quite well.
 The skilled pair were able to land the 767—gliding the last 100 kilometers, ensuring the safety of everyone on board.